Fragile magnetic order in metallic quasicrystals: Electronic states and magnetic couplings

 In Fig. \ref{fig:tiling_def}(c) we show $\rho\left(\omega\right)$ for $N=1607521$ sites and $R=10$.
-We can observe the key features of the tiling: (i) pseudogaps at energies corresponding to the the filings $n=2/s^{4}$ and $n=2/s^{2}$, Fig. \ref{fig:tiling_def}(d); (ii) the divergence of $\rho\left(\omega=0\right)$, due to localized states; and (iii) the spiky nature of the $\rho\left(\omega\right)$ as a function of $\omega$ \citep{rieth95,anu06,janssen18}.
-The fact that these key features are captured indicates that the method is well suited to describe the non-trivial spectral dependence of the electronic states in quasicrystals up to their numerical resolution.
+We can observe the key features of the Ammann-Beenker tiling: (i) pseudogaps at energies corresponding to the the filings $n=2/s^{4}$ and $n=2/s^{2}$, Fig. \ref{fig:tiling_def}(d); (ii) the divergence of $\rho\left(\omega=0\right)$, due to localized states; and (iii) the spiky nature of the $\rho\left(\omega\right)$ as a function of $\omega$ \citep{rieth95,anu06,janssen18}.
+The fact that these key features are captured indicates that the KPM is well suited to describe the non-trivial spectral dependence of the electronic states in quasicrystal approximants, up to their finite size resolution.